atharvm416/Flutter-Doctor_Consultation_App/README.md

 # 4. Request Page -
-* This page contains an *AppBar* with a drawer, *body*, and a *floating action button* with two calling options: one for the KIRAN helpline and another for the child protection helpline.
+* This page contains an *AppBar* with a drawer, *body*, and a *floating action button* with two calling options: one for the *KIRAN helpline* and another for the *child protection helpline*.
 The body of the page has 4 options, among which the first button is for the self-appointment, the second button is for other people than the registered person, the third button is for chatting with a bot for any small help required in the app, and the last button is to launch the website regarding information about the organisation.
 ![Screenshot_20230407_125051](https://user-images.githubusercontent.com/112277897/230569743-a5ecb97a-777e-4bcf-93fc-84918e469e8c.jpg)
 ![Screenshot_20230407_125104](https://user-images.githubusercontent.com/112277897/230569778-3a72070d-aa78-4dc1-bc03-9f22bcc7bdd8.jpg)